albrzykowski/frajda/README.md

-# Frajda Platform - Technical Overview
+# Fraida Platform - Technical Overview

 ## System Flow
-Frajda is designed as an asynchronous gamification engine.
+Fraida is designed as an asynchronous gamification engine.
 The core flow is:

 1. **Client Action**: A client performs an action (e.g., "access archive") and sends an HTTP request to the `api_gateway`.
 2. **Message Queue**: `api_gateway` publishes the action message to RabbitMQ.